 It is possible to implement only one Cortex-A9 processor in a Cortex-A9 MPCore processor design.
 In this configuration, an SCU is still provided.
-The ACP, and an additional master port, are also available in this configuration.
+The ACP, and an additional master port, are still available as configuration options.

-- Note ---
+- Note

 1.2 Configurable options